mattobrien415/blog/content/deep learning/boxing_003.md

 $\text{Actual probability } = \frac{\text{Implied probability A}}{\text{Implied probability A} + \text{Implied probability B}}$

 With the math settled, I began searching for a set of historic moneylines for records which I could use in my test set.
 Using a variety of sources (including laborious searching of the Wayback Machine, and locating an actual broker for assistance), I collected a set of 728 moneylines.
 After munging, the final size was 679.

+We now bring our attention back to decision thresholds.
+What would be the optimal value where our $\text{model probability} > \text{some decision threshold}$?